JBNolan/leaderboard/README.md

 # Brief Overview
-Practice manipulating data structures using custom Ruby methods and classes
+Practice manipulating data structures using custom Ruby methods and classes as well as writing unit tests.